Conflict of interest/Pānga Rongorua

-- any financial interest is disclosed, and
+- any financial interest is disclosed; and

-- officers do not use their position to obtain information to achieve financial benefit for themselves or another close family member, friend, or for another organisation.
+- people do not use their position to obtain information to achieve financial benefit for themselves or another close family member, friend, or for another organisation.
 Family includes anyone related by blood, marriage or domestic partnership.

 These procedures will be followed to ensure decisions are made in the best interest of the charity.

-- the officer affected
+- the person affected

 - the type of conflict of interest, and